“There is something special about a river. It has been someplace and has somewhere to go.”

 - in the Ventura River Parkway by volunteering to help our local conservancies with river restoration projects: Ojai Valley Land Conservancy and Ventura Land Trust have ongoing projects on their properties in the river where volunteers can make a tremendous difference!

-- in Ventura River Watershed planning activities: Ventura River Watershed Council.
+- in the Ventura River Watershed Council.
 In 2014 graduate students at UCSB’s Bren School focused their thesis project on how to develop useful strategies for a plan for sustainable water use in the Ventura River Watershed.
 See: Sustainable Water Use in the Ventura River Watershed, for their methodology & the results of their study.
+In 2015 a management plan was completed for the Ventura River Watershed.

 - in Ventura River Water Quality testing by volunteering for Stream Team, which meets monthly for volunteer water quality monitoring on the Ventura River.
-Contact Ben at Santa Barbara Channelkeeper, (805) 563-3377 ext.
-3 or e-mail: firstname.lastname@example.org
+Contact Santa Barbara Channelkeeper, (805) 563-3377 or e-mail: email@example.com

 - stay informed on news about plans for removal of Matilija Dam.